domenic/promise-tests/README.md

 resolve their promises either synchronously or asynchronously, without worrying that promise consumers will face different behavior.

-Tests for this spec extension are included as `lib/always-async.js`
+Tests for this spec extension are included as `always-async`

 ## Room for Improvement